 - ¼ cup reduced fat mayonnaise

 - 1 ½ tablespoons lemon juice

 - Kosher salt and black pepper

-- Blend all ingredients together in a blender until smooth.
+- To make the Buttermilk Herb Dressing, blend all ingredients together in a blender until smooth.
 Season with salt and pepper to taste.
 Store in the refrigerator.

 - Heat a grill pan over medium high heat.
 Rub the olive oil on the corn and season with salt.
 Grill the corn, turning occasionally, until cooked, 8-10 minutes.
 Let the corn cool and then cut the kernels from the cobs.

 - Arrange the lettuce on a serving platter.
 Top with the tomatoes and corn.
 Drizzle the dressing on top.
 Garnish with fresh herbs.